-This operation is very similar to a laparoscopy except that is done through a bigger cut on the skin.
-The cut is about 8 to 10 cm long and is usually made along the bikini line.
+This operation is very similar to a laparoscopy except that is done through a bigger cut in the skin.
+The cut is about eight to ten centimetres long and is usually made along the bikini line (like the cut made for a caesarean section).
 While most operations for ectopic pregnancy are done using keyhole surgery, sometimes an open operation needs to be performed.
 This is more likely if you have had a lot of bleeding and are unwell, or if the keyhole surgery is not technically possible.

 Are there any risks?

 Like all operations, small anaesthetic and surgical risks are involved.
 There is a very small risk (approximately one chance in every 1000 procedures) of injury to the bowel or blood vessels when entering the abdomen using keyhole surgery.
 In such cases, we would usually change to performing open surgery.
 There is a very small risk of infection, although this is slightly higher if an open procedure is performed.

 Sometimes you have had a lot of bleeding or there may be bleeding during the procedure.
 If you are very unwell from this blood loss we may rarely need to give you blood as a transfusion.

 What to expect after the operation

 In the 24-hour period after the anaesthetic you will probably feel tired.
 You may well feel fatigued for some days to weeks following the procedure (especially if you had lost a significant amount of blood).